 The dry process is often referred to as “natural coffee” because of its simplicity, and because during this kind of process the fruit remains intact.
 The bean dries and naturally ferments in its skin and the mucilage (fruit pulp) of its cherry.
 This occurs under careful control over a time span of 25-35 days, depending on climate.
 Once dry, the pulp and skin are removed from the bean, and this is called dry milling.

 Naturals tend to be relatively inconsistent due to a high risk of mold.
 With naturals, each bean has it’s own levels of sugars and alcohols, and these components affect the uniformity of the cup.
 When handled correctly, the natural process gives coffee beans a beautiful, fruity, and complex taste.

 The traditional wet process starts when ripe coffee cherries arrive at the mill.
 The skin of the fruit is stripped off using a machine called a depulper.
 The remaining mucilage (sugars) are removed through fermentation in a clean tank.
 This can take anywhere from 12 to 48 hours.
 After fermentation, the beans are washed again to remove any remaining mucilage.

 There are several methods used to dry the coffee beans.
-They can be laid on a patio, on raised beds (African), or dried mechanically.
-An even dry climate is essential to produce quality washed coffees.
+They can be laid on a patio, on raised beds (African method), or dried mechanically.
+A dry climate is essential to produce quality washed coffee.
 Washed coffees produce a very clear cup, with a bright acidity and liveliness.
 A real treat!